luan-services/fancy-components-library/docs/FC-INPUT.md

 # FcInput Component Documentation

-`fc-input` is a robust, form-associated custom element (`HTMLElement`) that extends the native input functionality.
+`fc-input` is a form-associated custom element (`HTMLElement`) that extends the native input functionality.
 It encapsulates styling, validation logic, accessibility features, and specific behaviors like password toggling, while maintaining compatibility with native forms and modern frameworks like React.

 ## Key Features